nikkilocke/BaseCampApi/README.md

 This is a C# wrapper to (most of) the [Basecamp 3 API](https://github.com/basecamp/bc3-api).

-It is provided with Visual Studio 2019 build solutions for .NET4, Net Core 2 and Net Core 3.
+It is provided with a Visual Studio 2019 build solution for .NET Standard, so can be used with any version of .NET.

 There is a test project (for net core only) which also demonstrates usage.